ustaxcourt/ef-cms/README.md

 ## Testing / Coverage Tips

 - Run all tests with `npm run test`
-- The web client, api, and shared code can be tested with `npm run test:client`, `npm run test:api`, and `npm run test:shared`, respectively.
+- The web client, API, and shared code can be tested with `npm run test:client`, `npm run test:api`, and `npm run test:shared`, respectively
-- TIP: When working through a single test, you can run a single test with `jest /path/to/test/file.js` (you may need to `npm -i -g jest`).
+- Tip: When working through a single test, you can run a single test with `jest /path/to/test/file.js` (you may need to `npm -i -g jest`).
 Additionally, you can use `--watch` and `--coverage` flags to to continually run the specified test on save and provide a coverage report.
 For example: `jest /path/to/test/file.js --watch --coverage`

 Example coverage output:
 ```